 Up with People puts on events both big and small each year and this couldn’t happen without a dedicated team and years of experience.
 So how does one pull off successful events?
-We asked Up with People’s Annual Giving and Stewardship Program Manager Megan Luebke for some advice.
-Megan is part of the team responsible for producing Up with People’s big events like our annual gala in Denver, Colorado.
-This event requires organizing a cocktail hour, silent auction, three-course meal, special appeal paddle raise, and a dynamic performance by Up with People cast members.
-Megan’s tips can help anyone pull off an incredible event!
+Up with People’s big events like our annual gala in Denver, Colorado requires organizing a cocktail hour, silent auction, three-course meal, special appeal paddle raise, and a dynamic performance by Up with People cast members.
+These tips can help anyone pull off an incredible event!

 20 Mar, 2018 |

 Top 13 Tips For Successful Event Planning

 You’re not helping anyone or the event if you don’t put yourself first (and many people would tell me to take my recommendation!).
 The work will be there tomorrow.
 Drink water, sleep, and find a healthy way of de-stressing (I love group fitness classes) so that you put forth your best efforts.

 This is still something I am working on.
 Realize that you are only one person and can only do so much.
 Ask for help.
 People are more willing than you realize to assist.

 Event planning should be exciting.
 Don’t forget to take time during the planning process and the event to laugh, smile, and bask in your efforts.

 A great way to learn best practices is to attend other events; no matter the scale.
 Join a host committee of another nonprofit event or sign up for organizations like Volunteer Match or Hands On Network.
 Take note of their set-up, auction items, décor, communication process, production elements, takeaways, volunteer schedule, etc. You’ll make great connections, help a good cause, and come away with some ideas!

 Write down – or type and file – even the smallest detail.
 You never know when you’ll need the information and it’s always great to review tidbits from previous events.